What’s next for municipal bonds after a strong first half of the year?

 Click image to enlarge

-Source: The White House, U.S. Senate, Committee for a Responsible Federal Budget, Barclays Research
+Source: The White House, U.S. Senate, Committee for a Responsible Federal Budget, Bloomberg Research

 Importantly, current infrastructure proposals do not include provisions to increase corporate and individual taxes, or capital gains taxes, which were the focus of the Made in America tax plan announced in April.
 Munis have performed strongly this year mostly due to increased demand from expectations of higher tax rates in 2022, which means munis might weaken and underperform during the second half should it look like high tax rates are not in the offing.
 We do see, however, a high probability for another bill, sponsored by Democrats, to be passed via budget reconciliation in the autumn / winter.
 This bill would contain the anticipated individual and corporate tax hikes.